Editorial Advisory Board members for Control Engineering

 David Bishop, president of Matrix Technologies Inc., holds a Bachelor’s degree in Engineering from the University of Toledo.
 Bishop was recognized as UT Distinguished alumni in 2003.
 Bishop, a member of an executive coaching and peer advisory group called Vistage, also is a private pilot, avid golfer, and loves sailing and hunting.
 Bishop is one of the founders of Matrix Technologies, established in 1980.
 Matrix employs over 300 employees and has annual sales in excess of $50 million.
 The corporate headquarters is in Maumee, Ohio, with regional offices in Indianapolis, Denver, Kansas City, Minneapolis, Cincinnati, and Cleveland.
 Matrix has wide breadth of process and automation expertise focused in the food and beverage, chemical and refining, pharmaceutical, biotech, glass, metals, and automotive industries.
 The firm has installed over 500 systems in 45 countries.
 Matrix provides process design, control and information system design, software development, mechanical, electrical, and civil/structural engineering services along with complete Engineer-Procure-Construct (EPC) contract services.
 Matrix Technologies Inc. was named System Integrator of the Year by Control Engineering magazine in 2008, 2012, and 2016.
 Matrix is a founding member of the Control Systems Integrator Association (CSIA) and is ANSI/ISO/ASQ 9001:2008 certified as a control system integrator.
 Also learn more about Matrix Technologies in the Global System Integrator Database.

 Daniel E. Capano has provided instrumentation and electrical consulting services for over 30 years and has participated in the design, construction and start up of projects as diverse as water and wastewater treatment, odor control, and power generation.
-He is the owner of Diversified Technical Services Inc., of Stamford, Conn., providing technical and construction management services to leading engineering and contracting firms.
+Dan is currently a Senior Project Manager with Gannett Fleming Engineers and Architects and based in New York City.
 He is also the vice-chairman of the Stamford Water Pollution Control Authority (SWPCA) and chairs its Technical Committee.
-Capano has written and presented on instrumentation, wireless, cybersecurity and data communication topics.
+Dan has written and presented on instrumentation, wireless, cybersecurity and data communication topics.
 He contributed a regular blog to Control Engineering magazine, Industrial Wireless Tutorials, which focused on wireless trends and concepts that focused on the basics of industrial wireless technologies, wireless concepts, wireless standards, along with a bit of wireless best practices.
 He is an experienced industrial control system (ICS) cybersecurity practitioner and is a Certified Wireless Security Professional, a Certified Wireless Network Administrator and holds an FCC General Radio Operator License.

 Joe Martin is serving as Control System Integrators Association (CSIA) mentor and has served as a director and member relations chair.
 He also has been engaged in the advancement of manufacturing technologies through leadership positions with ISA, CSIA, and the Automation Federation.
 He is president and founder of Martin Control Systems Inc. (MartinCSI), a system integration firm located in the Columbus, Ohio, area that delivers mission critical control systems to industry in Ohio and surrounding states.
 MartinCSI has achieved CSIA Certification since 2001.
 Previously, Martin worked 10 years as a controls engineer for an original equipment manufacturer (OEM) of automation equipment used by the diecast and foundry industries.
 He is a graduate of the Ohio Institute of Technology.
 MartinCSI is a 2011 Control Engineering System Integrator of the Year.
 Also learn more about MartinCSI in the Global System Integrator Database.